Home Compare APO vs MKL

 Apollo Global Management vs Markel Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Apollo Global Management carrying a narrow edge on growth.
-Markel still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Apollo Global Management holds the cleaner structural position, with the lead spread across profitability and valuation.
+Markel still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity